synnestenvold/thesis/README.md

 Martin and Synne's master thesis.
-In this repo, you find the code for the FEA on solid cubes.
-The code we are using today (April 8th) is mainly SolidsVR where all the components and classes are gathered.
+In this repo, you find the code for FEM on solids using Hex8 for meshing, and components for connection to VR through Mindesk.
+All the components and classes are gathered in SolidsVR.